Quarterback: Trends and other roles

 In addition to their main role, quarterbacks are occasionally used in other roles.
-Most teams utilize a backup quarterback as their holder on placekicks.
-A benefit of using quarterbacks as holders is that it would be easier to pull off a fake field goal attempt, but many coaches prefer to use punters as holders because a punter will have far more time in practice sessions to work with the kicker than any quarterback would.
+In the past, many teams utilized a backup quarterback as their holder on placekicks.
+A benefit of using quarterbacks as holders is that it would be easier to pull off a fake field goal attempt, but many coaches today prefer to use punters as holders because a punter will have far more time in practice sessions to work with the kicker than any quarterback would.
 In the Wildcat formation, where a halfback lines up behind the center and the quarterback lines up out wide, the quarterback can be used as a receiving target or a blocker.
-A more rare use for a quarterback is to punt the ball themmself, a play known as a quick kick.
+A more rare use for a quarterback is to punt the ball themself, a play known as a quick kick.
 Denver Broncos quarterback John Elway was known to perform quick kicks occasionally, typically when the Broncos were facing a third-and-long situation.
 Philadelphia Eagles quarterback Randall Cunningham, an All-America punter in college, was also known to punt the ball occasionally, and was assigned as the team's default punter for certain situations, such as when the team was backed up inside their own five-yard line.

 As Roger Staubach's backup, Dallas Cowboys quarterback Danny White was also the team's punter, opening strategic possibilities for coach Tom Landry.
 Ascending to the starting role upon Staubach's retirement, White held his position as the team's punter for several seasons—a double duty he performed to All-American standard at Arizona State University.
 White also had two touchdown receptions as a Dallas Cowboy, both from the halfback option.

 Special tactics

 If quarterbacks are uncomfortable with the formation the defense is using, they may call an audible change to their play.
-For example, if a quarterback receives the call to execute a running play, but he notices that the defense is ready to blitz—that is, to send additional defenders across the line of scrimmage in an attempt to tackle the quarterback or short his ability to pass—the quarterback may want to change the play.
+For example, if a quarterback receives the call to execute a running play, but they notice that the defense is ready to blitz—that is, to send additional defenders across the line of scrimmage in an attempt to tackle the quarterback or short their ability to pass—the quarterback may want to change the play.
 To do this, the quarterback yells a special code, like "Blue 42" or "Texas 29", which tells the offense to switch to a specific play or formation.

 Quarterbacks can also "spike" (throw the football at the ground) to stop the official game clock.
 For example, if a team is down by a field goal with only seconds remaining, a quarterback may spike the ball to prevent the game clock from running out.
 This usually allows the field goal unit to come onto the field, or attempt a final "Hail Mary pass".
 However, if a team is winning, a quarterback can keep the clock running by kneeling after the snap.
 This is normally done when the opposing team has no timeouts and there is little time left in the game, as it allows a team to burn up the remaining time on the clock without risking a turnover or injury.